go-iiif/go-iiif-www/README.md

 ## Important

 This is work in progress.
 It is not properly documented yet.
-It is also, as of this writing, not a full-fledged application but rather a debugging tool for testing the output the of the [go-iiif](https://github.com/go-iiif/go-iiif) and [go-iiif-vips](https://github.com/go-iiif/go-iiif-vips) tile-seeding.
+It is also, as of this writing, not a full-fledged application but rather a set of debuggings tool for testing the output the of the [go-iiif](https://github.com/go-iiif/go-iiif) and [go-iiif-vips](https://github.com/go-iiif/go-iiif-vips) tile-seeding.
 For example:

 ![](docs/images/tile-seed-bunk.png)